Top header photo

 Film and Digital Image Processing

-At one point, I was firmly convinced of the superiority of 35mm film over digital.
-I resisted converting to a digital camera right up to 2007, since none of the digital cameras I had tried could offer the performance and consistency that I was obtaining with 35mm film and the Chinon GS-7 camera.
+At one point, I was firmly convinced of the superiority of 35mm film over digital cameras.
+I resisted converting to digital up to 2007, since none of the digital cameras I had tried could offer the performance and consistency that I was obtaining with 35mm film and the Chinon GS-7 camera.
 Chief among my concerns were the slower response times, questionable colours and limited dynamic range I had experienced with early digital cameras.
-With full-resolution scans of good 35mm film, I was getting clarity similar to a 6 or 8 megapixel digital image, which at the time was beyond the range of consumer cameras.
+With 2400 DPI scans of good 35mm film, I was getting clarity similar to a 6 or 8 megapixel digital image, which at the time was beyond the range of consumer cameras.

 Forget theoretical charts of colour depth and line resolution that attempt to prove the merits of 35mm.
-After visually comparing hundreds of online photos from a Canon Digital Rebel XT to my own 35mm film scans, I concluded that the image quality—the sharpness, the colour accuracy, the absence of grain—substantially exceeded what I could obtain with 35mm, including films much better than what I was using.
+After visually comparing hundreds of online photos from a Canon Digital Rebel XT to my own 35mm film scans, I concluded that the image quality - the sharpness, the colour accuracy, the absence of grain - substantially exceeded what I could obtain with 35mm, including films much better than what I was using.
 I arrived at this conclusion very reluctantly, but it was the last hurdle in the face of digital's other major advantages in terms of cost, time and flexibility.
-The one noteworthy weakness of digital compared to film is in dynamic range, where film is very forgiving (as I discovered with highly over-exposed photos from my earliest film camera).
+The one noteworthy weakness of digital compared to film is in dynamic range in highlights, where film is very forgiving (as I discovered with highly over-exposed photos from my earliest film camera).

-So I converted entirely to digital, with a new Canon Digital Rebel XTi.
-By 2020, the XTi had surpassed 30,000 photos total—with a large portion of them being train photos posted on this site.
-The equivalent film and development costs would have been astronomical.
-Sadly, the Chinon GS-7, a fantastic camera that still works perfectly, hasn't taken any photos since.
+As a result, in 2007 I converted entirely to digital with a new Canon Digital Rebel XTi.
+By 2024, the XTi had surpassed 35,000 photos, many of them being train photos on this site; the equivalent film and development costs would have been astronomical.
+Sadly, the Chinon GS-7 hasn't taken any photos since.

 Film Types